jpanged/rat-cpu/docs/index.md

 ![alt text][rat-architecture]

 ## Components
 *Below is an outline of each part of this project.
-Click on each component to see what we did!*
+Click on each component to see what we did!
+Click [here][specs] for each component's specifications*

 ### RAT MCU
 * rat1 - Intro to Architecture & Assembly Language Programming (+ Reverse Engineering)